 Thai curry generally has an abundant amounts of spicy chili peppers, and overall presents strong flavors due to the liberal use of stronger spices, while Vietnamese curry uses hot chili peppers sparingly.
 That makes Vietnamese chicken curry much milder and thinner.

-Although Vietnamese chicken curry’s spice mixture is influenced by Indian curry, the flavor and the texture has diverged quite a bit from Indian curry, which tends to be thicker and richer.
+Although Indian curry has influenced the spice mixture of Vietnamese chicken curry, its flavor and texture have diverged significantly from Indian curry, which typically has a thicker and richer consistency.
 And thanks to the fish sauce in particular, Vietnamese curry definitely has its own unique flavor.

 Vietnamese curry powder